ardatan/graphql-mesh/.changeset/orange-seas-knock.md

 '@graphql-mesh/types': patch
 ---

-Fix incorrect import code generated based on the `logger` configuration option and the documentation suggesting to pass a logger instance instead of a file path.
+`logger` configuration option only accepts a string